 Tattooing yourself can be difficult and can result in very poor tattoos.
 You might be a skilled artist but this doesn’t mean you have the skills to turn your drawings into a tattoo.

 Even a trained tattooist can have difficulty tattooing themselves.
 There is a psychological problem that is difficult to overcome.
 When you cause yourself pain, it is perceived differently than when it is caused externally.
 The brain tells the area of the body where the pain is felt to pull away, but it also tells the source of the pain to stop doing what it is doing.
-This can cause uneven lines and colour.
+This can cause uneven lines and color.
 Then there is also the physical problem of getting yourself into a comfortable position in which you can do the tattoo properly.

 4 things to consider before tattooing yourself